packing-box/bintropy/README.md

 ### Overriding default entropy values

-The [reference paper](https://ieeexplore.ieee.org/document/4140989) uses 6.677 for the average block entropy and 7.199 for the highest block entropy.
+The [reference paper](https://ieeexplore.ieee.org/document/4140989) uses 6.677 for the average block entropy and 7.199 for the highest block entropy (obtained by analyzing a dataset of PE files and using the first mode of operation).
 These values can be overriden with the dedicated options.

 ```sh
 $ bintropy binary --threshold-average-entropy 5.678 --threshold-highest-entropy 6.789